M-Files/Developer-Portal/APIs/REST-API/Authentication/Single-Sign-On/index.md

 ![Enable Windows Authentication](iis-2.png)

-### Configuring M-Files Web Access to allow SSO
+### Configuring M-Files Classic Web to allow SSO

-By default, M-Files Web Access does not allow Single Sign-On authentication.
-Single Sign-On can be enabled alongside standard ("forms-based") authentication using the M-Files Web Access Configuration page.
+By default, M-Files Classic Web does not allow Single Sign-On authentication.
+Single Sign-On can be enabled alongside standard ("forms-based") authentication using the M-Files Classic Web Configuration page.
 To do this, open a web browser and go to `http://myserver/Configuration.aspx`.
-This web page allows a server administrator to configure how M-Files Web Access functions, and to enable or disable functionality such as Single Sign-On.
+This web page allows a server administrator to configure how M-Files Classic Web functions, and to enable or disable functionality such as Single Sign-On.
 Select `General` on the left, then enable `Windows SSO`:

 ![Enable Windows Single Sign On within MFWA](mfwa-1.png)

-It is recommended that these changes are tested in a demonstration/test environment prior to changing any live system, as incorrect settings may lead to M-Files Web Access (and therefore the M-Files Web Service) becoming inaccessible.
+It is recommended that these changes are tested in a demonstration/test environment prior to changing any live system, as incorrect settings may lead to M-Files Classic Web (and therefore the M-Files Web Service) becoming inaccessible.
 {:.note}

 ## Using Single Sign-On from an application